cylc/cylc-flow/doc/src/suite-config.rst

 .. code-block:: cylc

    [[[ PT1H !
 PT6H ]]]         # Run hourly from the initial cycle point but
-                               # not 6-hourly from the intial cycle point.
+                               # not 6-hourly from the initial cycle point.
    [[[ T-00 !
 PT6H ]]]         # Run hourly on the hour but not 6-hourly
                                # on the hour.
        # Same as [[[ T-00 !
 T-00/PT6H ]]] (T-00 context is implied)